modernish/modernish/README.md

 so the current working directory will be searched.
-Any argument that starts with a `-`, or is identical to `!` or `(`, indicates the end of the *path*s and the beginning of the *find-expression*; if you need to explicitly specify a path with such a name, prepend `./` to it.
+Any argument that starts with a `-`, or is identical to `!` or `(`, indicates the end of the *path*s and the beginning of the *find-expression*; if you need to explicitly specify a path with such a name, prefix `./` to it.

 Expression primaries that write output (`-print` and friends) may be used for debugging the loop.
 Their output is redirected to standard error.